groupbuddies/apprenticeship-guide/faculty/README.md

 Faculty
 =======

-There are three types of responsibilities involved in an apprenticeship: coordinator, mentor and apprentice.
+There are three types of responsibilities involved in an apprenticeship: **coordinator**, **mentor** and **apprentice**.

-**Coordinator**.
+## Coordinator

-The coordinator is the person responsible for everything on the apprenticeship that’s not related to teaching.
+The person responsible for everything not related to teaching.
 He is responsible for keeping the mentors on track and assure the objectives are fulfilled.

-**Mentors**
+## Mentor

-People responsible for the apprentice’s work.
+People responsible for the apprentice's work.

+## Apprentice

+If you're reading this, that's probably you.